-No flip-flops

-No jeans, no denim with the exception of Thursdays and Fridays

-Nothing low-cut/revealing, including having no skin show between shirt and pants/skirt/bottoms, especially when sitting.
+- No flip-flops - No jeans, no denim with the exception of Thursdays and Fridays.
+Denim should not be ripped or frayed. - Nothing low-cut/revealing, including having no skin show between shirt and pants/skirt/bottoms, especially when sitting.

 Department Information